 This particular client applied for the role of Student Wellbeing Counsellor in the Tertiary/Higher Education Sector and gained a job interview.
 As is typical with university applications, many of them require the addressing of numerous Essential and Desirable criteria.
 This application required the addressing of six Essential criteria; one of the rare few applications, where only a small number of criteria were stipulated.
 Overall, the application was still very comprehensively written, exceeding just over the four-page mark; I limit at five pages maximum for Tertiary Sector applications especially where a larger number of criteria are required to be addressed.
-Following are part excerpts from three of the criteria.
+Following are excerpts from two of the criteria.

 Demonstrated ability to provide appropriate recommendations to staff and families to support the needs of individual students (e.g. behaviour management, student learning and social and emotional interventions).